Russian hockey heartbreak as Finns make Olympic history

 The Russian men’s ice hockey team fell agonizingly short in its quest to retain its Olympic title, losing a tense final against Finland in Beijing on Sunday.

-But chasing a maiden Olympic gold, the Finns hit back at the 23:28 mark through Ville Pokka, who plays his club hockey in the KHL at Russian club Avangard Omsk.
+But chasing a maiden Olympic gold, the Finns hit back at the 23:28 mark through Ville Pokka, who plays his club hockey in the KHL at Russian team Avangard Omsk.

-The Finns continued to pepper the Russian goal with shots and made the breakthrough when an effort from 36-year-old veteran Marko Anttila deflected in via Hannes Bjorninen just 30 seconds into the third period.
+The Finns continued to pepper the Russian goal with shots and made the scoreline 2-1 when an effort from Marko Anttila deflected in via Hannes Bjorninen early in the third period.

 It set things up for a tense conclusion as the Finns pushed to add to that margin before shutting out the ROC in a fraught final few minutes.

-Having gone unbeaten throughout the 2022 Games, the Finns celebrated wildly at the end upon capturing a first-ever Olympic ice hockey gold after twice settling for silver in previous years.
+Having gone unbeaten throughout the 2022 Games, the Finns celebrated wildly upon capturing a first-ever Olympic ice hockey gold after twice settling for silver in previous years.

 “Great team.
 Great effort.
-It wasn’t easy for us, but we found a way to win every game,” said Anttila of the triumph.
+It wasn’t easy for us, but we found a way to win every game,” said 36-year-old veteran Anttila of the triumph.

 “We found a way to win these tough games.”